NLnetLabs/connectbyname/notes/dns-client-proxy.md

 P

-: authenticate using a PKI certificate
+: authenticate using a PKIX certificate

 D

 : authenticate using DANE

-DO
+DD

-: disallow other transports (transports that are not explicitly listed)
+: by default disallow other transports
+(transports that are not explicitly listed)

 A53,AT,AH2,AH3,AQ